 top of page

-As a French-Egyptian artist who lived ten years in Egypt and close to twenty out of my home country, my work is grounded in the circulations, frictions, and inheritances that shape Mediterranean identities.
+As a French-Egyptian artist who has lived close to ten years in Egypt and twenty out of my home country, my work is grounded in the circulations, frictions, and inheritances that shape Mediterranean identities.

 I have researched Arab Jewish histories and displaced or marginalized memories, which I explore through films, installations, and narrative forms where belonging fractures, shifts and is re-imagined.